diskoverdata/diskover-docs/source_files/user_terminology.md

 **Recursive**: Will search or apply action to the path/directory, as well as all sub-directories and files, inside that path.

+<p id="hardlinks"></p>

+___
+### Hardlinks

+A hard link is a directory that associates a name with a file.
+Thus, each file must have at least one hard link.

+A hardlink is a pointer/link that acts like a folder/directory.
+You can only hardlink files and not directories.
+The term hardlink is usually only used in file systems that allow more than one hard link for the same file.
+In addition, hardlinks can only refer to files within the same volume.

 <p id="elasticsearch_terminology"></p>

 ___